santiagotognetti/santiago-quant-projects/README.md

 **Core Idea:**
 Stocks that have outperformed over the past 6–12 months tend to continue outperforming over the next month (Jegadeesh & Titman, 1993).
-This project implements a market-neutral version of that signal on European equities and evaluates whether the premium survives realistic trading frictions.
+This project implements a market-neutral (dollar-neutral; beta not explicitly hedged) version of that signal on European equities and evaluates whether the premium survives realistic trading frictions.

 **How to run:**